cachandlerdev/chessata/api_documentation.md

 }
 ```

-Once both players have left the match, all remaining spectators will be disconnected to free up the game code for future matches.
+Once both players have left the match, all remaining spectators will be disconnected to free up the join code for future matches.